 Source of the Trigger Specific Workforce Data Table Narrative Description of Trigger DTRA Female Workforce Table A1 Overall, the Agency total workforce for FY18 participation rate for Females was 471 (34.51%).
 This is below the 2010 CLF of 48.16%.
 Workforce GS-14 thru SES Table A4 GS-14 Females were 107 (29.72%) in FY18 vs. 108 (31.49%) FY 2017.
 GS-15 Females were 44 (21.36%) in FY18 vs. 38 (17.92%) FY 2017.
 SES Females were 3 (21.43%) in FY18 an increase from 3 (18.75%) in FY17.
 New Hires Table A-8 The Agency hired 168 new employees of which 77 (45.83%) were Females.
-Career DevelopmentTable A-12(CPDPs) in FY18.
+Career Development Table A-12 The Agency offered Competitive Professional Development Programs (CPDPs) in FY18.
 GS-05 thru GS-12: Overall Females participation were 6 (50%).
-GS-13 and GS-14: Overall Females participation were 11 (36.67%) Separation SeparationTable A-14142 employees separated the Agency.
-Females were separated at a ra of 53 (36.30%) while they represent only 34.51% of the overall DTR population.
+GS-13 and GS-14: Overall Females participation were 11 (36.67%).
+GS 15 and SES: Overall Female participation was 1 (25.00%).
+Separation Table A-14 142 employees separated the Agency.
+Females were separated at a rate of 53 (36.30%) while they represent only 34.51% of the overall DTRA population.
 EEO Group(s) Affected by Trigger EEO Group All Women

 Barrier Analysis Proce SS Sources of Data Source Reviewed?
 (Yes or No) Identify Information Collected Workforce Data Tables NO Previously collected data from several federal agencies to identify barriers Complaint Data (Trends) NO Previously collected complaints data from FY12 - FY15.
 Grievance Data (Trends) NO Findings from Decisions (e.g., EEO, Grievance, MSPB, Anti-Harassment Processes) NO Climate Assessment Survey (e.g., FEVS) YES Reviewed the Agency's FEVS and conducted a Climate Survey - FY18 Exit Interview Data NO Previously reviewed the Agency's exit interview data from FY12 - FY15.
 Focus Groups NO Previously a group of 10 individuals including a Senior Leader Champion and two Chairpersons facilitated the focus groups to identify and address the barriers - FY15.
 Interviews NO Previously conducted Agency-wide interviews of supervisors, managers and the workforce for views of the Agency's workforce - FY15.
-Reports (e.g., Congress, EEOC, MSPB, GAO, OPM) NO Previously the workgroup reviewed the EEOC Women's report and other supporting documents - FY15 Other (Please Describe) Status of Barrier Analy vsis Process Barrier Analysis Process (Yes or No) Completed?
+Reports (e.g., Congress, EEOC, MSPB, GAO, OPM) NO Previously the workgroup reviewed the EEOC Women's report and other supporting documents - FY15 Other (Please Describe) Status of Barrier Analy sis Process • Barrier Analysis Process (Yes or No) Completed?
 Barrier(s) Identified?
 (Yes or No) YES YES